omarmjhd/archer/README.md

 # archer
-Use myos to shoot arrows at your friends.
+Use a Myo armband to shoot arrows at locations around the world.

 Created at HackGT 2015 by Creston Bunch, Omar Mujahid and Adam Sasine